There's a Sucker Born Every Minute

 Leftists experienced some of that after the Antifa riots, right-wingers after the attack on the Capitol in 2021.
 I doubt that either side has the humility or the intellectual strength to understand what they have done.
 In its totality, they play both sides against the middle—against us non-combatants, in other words.

-Things might change if the government hired a thousand folk-singers to tour college campuses and sing the Buffalo Springfield's old '60s hit "For What it's Worth":
+I suggest that someone hire folk-singers to tour college campuses and sing the Buffalo Springfield's old '60s hit "For What it's Worth", for the sensation of being a non-combatant caught in the middle of someone else's combat.

 There's battle-lines being drawn;